The many sides of magical Greece

 Admire the best-preserved theatre of Ancient Greece, the Sanctuary of Asklepio, in Epidaurus this morning.
 We’ll then return to Nafplio and explore the Castle of Palamidi, a fortress perched high on a cliff offering stunning views.
 [B]

 Mycenae is one of Greece’s most important archaeological sites and the birthplace of the culture that dominated during the late Bronze Age.
 We visit the site this morning, along with ancient Corinth, one of the major cities of antiquity.
 [B]

 After breakfast we discover the diversity of Athens on a city tour.
 Highlights include the ancient Acropolis and the magnificent Parthenon.
-We'll also explore the Plaka district to get a taste of the local atmosphere.
-Tonight we'll wander through the Thisio and Monastiraki districts on the way to dinner at a local restaurant.
-[B,D]
+We’ll also explore the Plaka district to get a taste of the local atmosphere.
+We'll then stroll through the Thisio and Monastiraki districts before enjoying lunch at a local restaurant.
+[B,L]

 Enjoy the day at leisure to explore at your own pace.
 [B]